Stem Cell Treatments » Cartilage Defects

 Cartilage is a firm tissue but softer and flexible than bone.
-Cartilage is a connective tissue found in different areas of the body including
+It is a connective tissue found in different areas of the body including:

 - Joints between bones, e.g., the elbows, knees, and ankles

 - Bronchial tubes or airways

 The cartilage in any part of the body can get damaged due to an accident, a strong hit while playing, picking up heavy items, injuries, and underlying bone disorders, etc.

 Diagnosis & Symptoms of Cartilage Defects

 The diagnosis and treatment of cartilage defects are challenging.
 Articular cartilage injuries are common and have the potential to progress to osteoarthritis if left untreated.
 It isn’t easy to exactly diagnose cartilage damage; however, it can be diagnosed through various symptoms.
 Some common symptoms of cartilage defects include: